gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Honesty reveals that der call-up notice has come and that de is being inducted that night.
 -   Iffy returns to the market.
     -   Sees someone selling modified raccoon kits and feels wistful (foreshadowing).
-    -   Sees Aunt Naggie kiss Ignacio.
+    -   Sees Aunt Naggie kiss Edson.
     -   Interrupts them as the Marines start a raid on the market looking for a Zillion saboteur.
-    -   After they escape and split up, Iffy asks Aunt Naggie if Ignacio is someone special.
+    -   After they escape and split up, Iffy asks Aunt Naggie if Edson is someone special.
     -   Aunt Naggie says "yes" but dodges further questions.
 -   Iffy and Honesty swap messages about Honesty's induction.
     -   FIXME: why aren't they doing this earlier in the story?
 -   Iffy has a machine-dream nightmare.
     -   Aunt Naggie wakes her up and gives her medicine.
-    -   Backstory on her relationship with Ignacio, who showed up to deliver it when Iffy was young.
+    -   Backstory on her relationship with Edson, who showed up to deliver it when Iffy was young.

 ### Chapter 6: civil war (day 8-9)

--   What this chapter does:
+-   Goals:
     -   Brings AI into the Iffy's life.
     -   Puts Iffy's relationship with Honesty at risk.
     -   Starts the civil war between the governors.